-Dr. Korenman was a Westinghouse (now Intel) Science Talent Search Finalist.
-He Graduated from Princeton, Summa Cum Laude and attended medical school at Columbia, P&S. He completed his clinical training in Internal Medicine at Bellevue and Memorial Hospitals in New York.
+Dr. Korenman was a Westinghouse (now Regeneron) Science Talent Search Finalist.
+He graduated from Princeton, Summa Cum Laude, and attended medical school at Columbia, P&S. He completed his clinical training in Internal Medicine at Bellevue and Memorial Hospitals in New York.

 Dr. Korenman focuses on Reproductive Endocrinology from the viewpoint of internal medicine.
-That includes in males, symptomatic reduced hormone secretions, infertility and erectile dysfunction and in the female PCOS, abnormal or absent menstrual cycles, menopause and perimenopause, hirsutism, alopecia, and their consequences.
+That includes in males, symptomatic reduced hormone secretions, infertility, gynecomastia and erectile dysfunction, and in the female, PCOS, abnormal or absent menstrual cycles, menopause and perimenopause, hirsutism, alopecia, and their consequences.
 He also has a substantial practice involving the endocrine aspects of gender transition.